 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 The 5-year survival rate for people with Waldenstrom’s macroglobulinemia is about 78%.
-However, it is important to note that survival rates vary based on a number of individual factors, including the patient’s age, how much the disease has spread at the time of diagnosis, and whether the patient has other medical problems.
+However, it is important to note that survival rates vary based on a number of individual factors, including the patient’s age, how advanced the disease is at the time of diagnosis, and whether the patient has other medical problems.

 It is important to remember that statistics on the survival rates for people with Waldenstrom’s macroglobulinemia are an estimate.
 The estimate comes from annual data based on the number of people with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
 So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
-People should talk with their doctor if they have questions about this information.
+Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.

 The next section in this guide is Risk Factors.
-It explains what factors may increase the chance of developing this disease.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+It explains what factors may increase the chance of developing Waldenstrom’s macroglobulinemia.
+Use the menu to choose a different section to read in this guide.